donkirkby/live-py-plugin/README.md

 Installing
 ----------

+1. Install the [PyDev plugin][pydev] and Eclipse if you don't already have them.
-1. Download the latest version of the plugin jar file from the [downloads page][downloads].
+2. Download the latest version of the live-py plugin jar file from the [downloads page][downloads].
-2. Copy the plugin jar file to Eclipse's dropins folder.
+3. Copy the plugin jar file to Eclipse's dropins folder.
 On my workstation I was able to do that in two different ways.
     1. Copy it to the system-wide Eclipse installation.

              sudo cp live-py_1.0.0.201206132143.jar /usr/lib/eclipse/dropins/